gklimowicz/fortran-examples/README.md

 # fortran-examples

-This repository cantains submodule for many Fortran-related projects.
+This repository contains submodule for many Fortran-related projects.

 The goal is to have a wide variety of example Fortran codes, as found in the wild.